Accessing workspace files and folders from your cloud environment

 Bucket resources mount into the $HOME/workspace/ directory in a cloud environment, and include any parent workspace folders of the resource in the workspace resource tree.
 Non-bucket resources (such as BigQuery datasets) and workspace folders without any bucket resources inside them will be excluded.

-By default, controlled Cloud Storage buckets created by the user are mounted with read-write permissions.
-Referenced resources and controlled resources created by other users are mounted with read-only permissions.
-To override this behavior, see Setting Mount Permissions in Mounting with the CLI.
+By default, controlled Cloud Storage buckets are mounted with read-write permissions.
+Referenced resources are mounted with read-only permissions.
+To override this behavior, see Setting mount permissions in Mounting files using the CLI.

 For example, here is a workspace with the following resources:

-In a newly created cloud environment, a workspace directory is created containing a subset of the resource tree, including any folders that have bucket resources in them, and the bucket directories themselves.
+In a newly created cloud environment, a new workspace directory will contain a subset of the resource tree (including any folders that have bucket resources in them) and the bucket directories themselves.

-By default, only controlled buckets created by the user mount with read-write permissions.
-Referenced buckets and controlled buckets created by other users mount with read-only permissions.
+By default, controlled buckets mount with read-write permissions.
+Referenced buckets mount with read-only permissions.

 Troubleshooting